sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 The examples above all exhibit _dynamic inputs_, inputs that change with the execution or state of the system.
 A HTTP request often implies that we expect a response (assuming it isn't "fire and forget").
 We provide a callback function which is executed *if* a response is received, and perhaps different code to handle errors.
 By making the request, we've created a new input to our system, a place where the "outside world" will provide some response.
 Other examples include event callbacks for UI elements, handlers for message queues, and so forth.
 Abstractly, these are all the same.

 Let's call all such "dynamic inputs" _requests_.
 A request is the abstraction indicating our program can receive some input from the outside world, regardless of the implementation details.
 A _response_ is that input data.
-Assume the minimum about requests and responsees:
+Assume the minimum about requests and responses:

 * A request might not receive a response.
 * A response is always associated with a specific request instance.